Local limits of random spanning trees in random environment: Introduction

-where we identify the trees with their edges and let $\beta = \beta(n)$ depend on $n$.
-Our first main result is the following, where we say that a sequence of events $A_n$ holds with high probability if $\widehat{\P}(A_n) \rightarrow 1$ as $n$ tends to infinity.
+where we identify the trees with their edge sets and let $\beta = \beta(n)$ depend on $n$.
+Our first main result is the following, where we say that a sequence of events $A_n$ holds with high probability if $\widehat{\P}(A_n) \rightarrow 1$ as $n$ tends to infinity (see also Section~\ref{SS:notation} for a remark about the $o_\beta(1)$ notation).

-\begin{theorem} Let $\cT$ be the RSTRE on the complete graph with $n$ vertices and random environment distributed as uniform random variables on $[0,1]$.
-If $0 < \beta = \beta(n) \ll n/\log n$, then with high probability
+\begin{theorem} Let $\cT$ be the RSTRE on the complete graph with $n$ vertices and random environment distributed as uniform random variables on $[0,1]$. \begin{enumerate}[label=\roman*)] \item If $0 < \beta = \beta(n) \ll n/\log n$, then with high probability